The Top 7 Garden Trends for 2020

 Many plants—from herbs to succulents, flowers to dwarf trees—will grow perfectly well indoors.
 Just make sure to pay attention to their water and light needs; if you don’t have a lot of natural light in your home, for example, you will want to leave your full-sun-requiring plants outdoors.

 Pro Tip: Just because you’re gardening indoors doesn’t mean the rules of gardening outdoors don’t apply.
 You will still need to prune and trim your plants as they grow.
-Invest in a pair of compact, sharp shears, like these Vintage Sheep Shears.
+Invest in a pair of compact, sharp shears, like these Classic Shears.
 They’re more than powerful enough for the job, while still being small enough to comfortably fit in any drawer.

 7. Growing from Seed—and Saving Them After